 Technology is the driving force behind how a warehouse works.
 It is crucial for reducing mistakes, increasing efficiency, making things more organized, and facilitating smoother operations.

 Barcoding is one of the most widely used and efficient inventory tracking technologies.
 They are utilized in numerous industries, including retail, fast-moving consumer goods (FMCG), and the pharmaceutical industry.
 They expedite inventory checks, provide more accurate inventory counts, and increase workplace productivity.
 For example, when an item is shipped from one warehouse to another, the barcode will be scanned at the receiving end.
-The scanner will then send this information back to the sender’s warehouse management system, which will update its records accordingly.
-Thus, they are an effective inventory tracking tool because of their durability and low implementation cost.
+The scanner will then send this information back to the warehouse management system, automatically updating the inventory levels in both locations.
+This ensures that the data is up-to-date and accurate, allowing for better inventory control and decision-making.